zeeshanmcp12/golang/notes.md

   - Syntax:
     - delete(abbreviations, "JS") -> it requires only key to remove the pair from map.
 - Structs in golang
+  - Structs is nothing but a user defined data type.
   - Structs is an alternative of class because golang doesn't have classes.
   - No inheritance in golang.
   - No parent child concept do exist in golang.